angel-39/HOUSE-RENTALS-/README.md

 "BATCH DURATION" : 19th MAY 2025 to 30th JUNE 2025

-# DESCRIPTION FOR HOUUSE - RENTALS
+# DESCRIPTION FOR HOUSE - RENTALS
 Here’s a refined company description for **RentEase** — the housing app designed to streamline rentals for tenants and landlords:

 ---